-Women, Black, Latino, and other minorities often use their own personal cash (or family money) to fund their business, with 17.6% of black owned businesses also using their credit card (vs. 10.3% of white owned businesses) and Latinos also tend to rely more on high cost debt.
+Women, Black, Latino, and other minorities often use their own personal cash (or family money) to fund their business, with almost 20% % of black owned businesses also using their credit card (vs. about 10% of white owned businesses) and Latinos also tend to rely more on high cost debt.
 Women also often face challenges as well in the form of bias or discrimination in trying to get funds.
 Black owned, minority and women owned businesses all struggle to get bank loans, and their funding challenges is much greater than white owned businesses.
 Other minority groups as well as women owned or run businesses also struggle with funding.

-Lack of capital also is a barrier for growing sales for Black, Latino, women and minority businesses.
-Whether starting a company, or growing one, capital is critical and can be the life-blood of your company.
-The other statistics around access to capital all highlight the challenges for minorities and women, not to mention the lack of generational wealth they have due to racism, sexism and discrimination (for both women and minorities).
-But there are some many free small to mid-size grant as well as loan programs out there to help!
+Lack of capital also is a barrier for growing sales for Black, Latino, women, veteran and minority businesses.
+Whether starting a company, or growing one, funding is critical and can be the life-blood of your company.
+The other statistics around access to funding all highlight the challenges for minorities and women.
+But there are many free small to mid-size grant as well as loan programs out there to help!

 There is a list of states below.
 However, in addition to those more local and state resources, there are corporations, banks, and federal government grant or loan programs that offer funds across the country to BIPOC or MWBE businesses.
-Each one will be allocating some of their funds, as well as other business support, to minorities, female owned, veteran, and disadvantaged businesses.
+Each one will be allocating some of their funds, as well as other business support such as free coaching or mentoring.
 These can help fund minority or black, Latino or white women owned businesses, in the form of free grants or low interest/interest free loans no matter what state you live in.

 National grants and loans (These can cover all states).
 The loans and grants are in addition to the states listed below.